Have you thought much about what your homeschooling will look like this July?

 I’m sure you’ll find encouragement and inspiration in each of these posts!

 Now it’s your turn!
-Do you have any suggestions to incorporate into the “dog days” of summer?
+Do you have any fun tips to incorporate into the “dog days” of summer?
 If so, I’d love to know how your family enjoys celebrating July!